-[attr := ] OUTPUT(recordset, [ format], file, JSON [ (jsonoptions) ] [,ENCRYPT( key ) ] [, CLUSTER( target ) ] [, OVERWRITE ][, UPDATE] [, EXPIRE( [ days ] ) ] )
+[attr :=] OUTPUT(recordset, [format] ,file ,JSON [(jsonoptions)] [,ENCRYPT(key)] [, CLUSTER (target)] | [, PLANE (targetPlane)] [, OVERWRITE][, UPDATE] [, EXPIRE([days])])

 CLUSTER Optional.
 Specifies writing the file to the specified list of target clusters.
 If omitted, the file is written to the cluster on which the workunit executes.
 The number of physical file parts written to disk is always determined by the number of nodes in the cluster on which the workunit executes, regardless of the number of nodes on the target cluster(s). target A comma-delimited list of string constants containing the names of the clusters to write the file to.
 The names must be listed as they appear on the ECL Watch Activity page or returned by the Std.System.Thorlib.Group() function, optionally with square brackets containing a comma-delimited list of node-numbers (1-based) and/or ranges (specified with a dash, as in n-m) to indicate the specific set of nodes to write to.

+PLANE Optional.
+Specifies writing the file to the specified list of target planes.
+If omitted, the file is written to the default plane.
+Planes are used by containerized systems, but since bare-metal clusters are implicitly backed with a plane with the same name, you can use PLANE('clustername') for bare-metal deployments. targetPlane A comma-delimited list of string constants containing the names of the plane(s) to write the file to.
+The targetPlane names must be listed as they are defined in the deployment.
 ENCRYPT Optional.
 Specifies writing the file to disk using both 256-bit AES encryption and LZW compression. key A string constant containing the encryption key to use to encrypt the data.
 OVERWRITE Optional.
 Specifies overwriting the file if it already exists.
 UPDATE Specifies that the file should be rewritten only if the code or input data has changed.
 EXPIRE Optional.
 Specifies the file is a temporary file that may be automatically deleted after the specified number of days. days Optional.
 The number of days after which the file may be automatically deleted.
 If omitted, the default is seven (7).